pasqal-io/horqrux/docs/vqe.md

 ## Optimization with parameter-shift rule

-When using parameter shift rule (PSR), we recommend using the functions:
+When using parameter shift rule (PSR), we can either use the same `expectation` using `diff_mode=horqrux.DiffMode.GPSR` or the functions:

 - `horqrux.differentiation.gpsr.jitted_no_shots` and `horqrux.differentiation.gpsr.jitted_finite_shots` as forward methods
 - `horqrux.differentiation.gpsr.no_shots_bwd` and `horqrux.differentiation.gpsr.finite_shots_bwd` as backward methods.

-While we have available `jax.custom_jvp` functions via the `expectation` method, compilation times are extremely long so we recommend using the functions above.
+Depending on the case, either way may be faster but the with the `expectation` we can obtain higher-order derivatives.

 ### Analytical